-Hydropower capacity relates to geography and hydrology, hence we visualize the distribution of dams by elevation, slope, mean total annual rainfall, and mean annual discharge (Fig. 4C to 4F).
+305 Hydropower capacity relates to geography and hydrology, hence we visualize the distribution of dams by elevation, slope, mean total annual rainfall, and mean annual discharge (Fig. 4C to 4F).
 Considering that potential energy depends on height and mass, elevation and slope reflects the height of the dam location, while rainfall and discharge reflects the mass of the water flowing through the dam (Lehner et al., 2005; Pokhrel et al., 2008).
 Since slope is a measurement of change in elevation, a fairly similar trend can be observed between elevation and slope.
-Likewise, since discharge is dependent on the available rainfall, a similar trend can be seen between rainfall and discharge, even though the rainfall data presented is not the rainfall data used to model discharge.
-This suggests that the trend is not due to any potential bias introduced by modeling, and that the distribution pattern in rainfall on a basin-wide scale is similar across different products.
+Likewise, since discharge is dependent on the 310 available rainfall, a similar trend can be seen between rainfall and discharge.
 The elevation of dams and the total range in slope (including outliers) is the highest in the UMB in China, which contributes to the large hydropower capacity of the country.
-The UMB, which includes part of the Tibetan Plateau and Three Rivers Area, is highly mountainous and steep - along the Mekong mainstream in China, elevation drops 700m within just 750km (Biba et al., 2012; MRC, 2023).
-Significant elevation and slope are also observed in Laos, where the Mekong Highlands (Northern Mountains).

-and Annamite Range/ Eastern Highlands) generally lie in (Leinenkugel et al., 2013).
+The UMB, which includes part of the Tibetan Plateau and Three Rivers Area, is highly mountainous and steep along the Mekong mainstream in China, elevation drops 700m within just 750km (Biba et al., 2012; MRC, 2023).
+Significant elevation and slope are also observed in Laos, where the Mekong Highlands (Northern Mountains and Annamite 315 Range/ Eastern Highlands) generally lie in (Leinenkugel et al., 2013).
 Together with high rainfall and high discharge along the mainstream, the estimates corroborate with the large capacity in Laos.
-Myanmar also has relatively high

-330 slope and discharge, but the hydropower capacity is limited by area: Myanmar only occupies 3% of the 795,000 km2 of basin area (Gao et al., 2022; Hecht et al., 2019) (Fig. 4B).
+Myanmar also has relatively high slope and discharge, but the hydropower capacity is limited by area: Myanmar only occupies 3% of the 795,000 km of basin area (Gao et al., 2022; Hecht et al., 2019) (Fig. 4B).